peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-An object of the given type decoded from the given byte array.
+An object of the specified type decoded from the specified byte array.
 Returns null (as opposed to CBORObject.Null) if  <i>data</i>
- is empty and the AllowEmpty property is set on the given CBOREncodeOptions object.
+ is empty and the AllowEmpty property is set on the specified CBOREncodeOptions object.

 <b>Exceptions:</b>

  * PeterO.Cbor.CBORException:
 There was an error in reading or parsing the data.
 This includes cases where not all of the byte array represents a CBOR object.
 This exception is also thrown if the parameter  <i>data</i>
- is empty unless the AllowEmpty property is set on the given options object.
-Also thrown if the given type "T", or this object's CBOR type, is not supported, or the given object's nesting is too deep, or another error occurred when serializing the object.
+ is empty unless the AllowEmpty property is set on the specified options object.
+Also thrown if the specified type "T", or this object's CBOR type, is not supported, or the specified object's nesting is too deep, or another error occurred when serializing the object.

  * System.ArgumentNullException:
 The parameter  <i>data</i>